Denver Broncos

 The Broncos radically changed their logo in 1997, a design that the team continues to use to this day.
 The new logo was unveiled on February 4, 1997.
 Navy blue replaced royal blue on the team’s color scheme.
 The current logo is a profile of a white horse’s head with a navy blue outline, with an orange mane and navy blue outlines.

-In 1993, the white horse has different black outline and facial features.
-The large orange “D” are the same as the last logo.
+In 1993, the white horse had a different black outline and facial features.
+The large orange "D" is the same as the last logo.

 The logo was redesigned so that a white horse is coming out of a large orange letter “D.” The horse has seam coming out of his nose.